Ghobi-A/Differential-privacy/README.md

 The included Jupyter notebook (`differential_privacy.ipynb`) walks through the following steps:

 1. **Data loading and exploration** –  We start with a sample insurance dataset containing demographic and health‑related features (age, sex, BMI, number of children, smoker status, region and charges).
 Basic exploratory analysis is performed on numeric features.
-2. **Noise injection** –  Laplace and Gaussian noise are added to the dataset at both random and fixed magnitudes to provide differential‑privacy guarantees.
-The code demonstrates how to implement custom noise functions and apply them to sensitive attributes.
+2. **Noise injection** –  Laplace, Gaussian and Exponential noise are added to the dataset at both random and fixed magnitudes to provide differential‑privacy guarantees.
+The noise functions accept a privacy budget ``epsilon`` (and optional ``sensitivity``), computing any required scale internally.
 3. **Anonymisation** –  We anonymise certain quasi‑identifiers by grouping continuous features into buckets (e.g. converting raw age into age groups) and binarising the number of children.
 This improves privacy through *k‑anonymity*, *l‑diversity* and *t‑closeness* without destroying utility.
 4. **Machine‑learning models** –  Three classifiers are trained on the original and noised datasets: Support Vector Machines, a basic Neural Network and a Decision Tree.
 The goal is to understand how privacy noise affects predictive performance.
 5. **Fairness metrics** –  For each trained model we compute demographic‑parity and equal‑opportunity metrics to see how the addition of noise impacts fairness across sensitive groups.